prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 4. Select **Add dynamic content** under the **To** field.

 5. Select **Email** from the Dynamic content list.
-       >Note: Notice that it is beneath the **Get the visitor** header.
+    >**Note**: Notice that it is beneath the **Get the visitor** header.
 This means you are selecting the Email that is related to the Visitor that you looked up in the previous step.

 6. Enter **Your scheduled visit to Bellows College** in the **Subject** field.

 7. Enter the following text in **Email Body**:
-    >Note:  Dynamic content needs to be placed where fields are named in brackets.
+    >**Note**:  Dynamic content needs to be placed where fields are named in brackets.
 It is recommended to copy & paste all text first and then add dynamic content in the correct places.

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
        Dear {First Name},